 Will the LHC succeed in furthering our knowledge about the universe?
 Will the data collected raise more questions than it answers?
 If past experiments are any indication, it's probably a safe bet to assume the answer to both of these questions is yes.

-To learn more about the Large Hadron Collider, particle accelerators and related topics, accelerate over to the links on the next page.
+To learn more about the Large Hadron Collider, particle accelerators and related topics, accelerate over to the links below.